Women owned/operated

 Training is integrated into work.
 Teaching and farming are linked in every activity on the farm.
 We take hour-long lunches to discuss finances, bookkeeping, no-till practices, etc. Every day at lunch is our check-in time.
 The rest of the training happens each morning as we plan out the day together, walk the fields, and review best practices.
 Discussion happens in real time while we work together.
 Nella Mae works side by side with others on the farm for 80-90 percent of the day and talks in depth about ag practices, books, why we do things the way we do them, and how we got here.

-Nella Mae loves to discuss big ideas and is very involved in the policy and politics of agriculture, social justice, natural resources, and rural places.
+Nella Mae and Samirah love to discuss big ideas and are very involved in the policy and politics of agriculture, social justice, natural resources, and rural places.

-Fingers crossed that Apprentices will find her funny because she loves to laugh while we work. :)
+Fingers crossed that Apprentices will find us funny because we love to laugh while we work. :)

 We always put hoes down to visit with neighbors who stop by and learn from elders in the neighborhood.